Manojgangula20/GENAI/README.md

-## This repo Holds everything , I learning about GENAI
+## This repo Holds everything , I learn about GENAI